wpendl99/.github/profile/webServices/design/design.md

 ## RPC

-onlyRemote Procedure Calls (RPC) expose service endpoints as simple function calls.
+Remote Procedure Calls (RPC) expose service endpoints as simple function calls.
 When RPC is used over HTTP it usually just leverages the POST HTTP verb.
 The actual verb and subject of the function call is represented by the function name.
 For example, `deleteOrder` or `updateOrder`.
 The name of the function is either the entire path of the URL or a parameter in the POST body.

 ```http
 POST /updateOrder HTTP/2